feathers-plus/generator-feathers-plus/docs/get-started/README.md

   The location containing the global @feathers-plus/cli will vary based on your OS.
   You can run `npm list -g` to see where global libraries are installed.
 :::

-## Comparision to @feathersjs/cli

-@feathers-plus/cli, a.k.a. "cli-plus", is similar to @feathersjs/cli in that:
-- It uses the same commends, e.g. `generate service`.
-- It prompts with the same questions, e.g. "Which path should the service be registered on?"
-- It generates the same modules with essentially identical code.

-However with cli-plus also:
-- Converts DB-agnostic JSON-schema models to the DB model each service is currently configured for.
-- Generates all the code needed for your GraphQL Query interface.
-- Generates either JavaScript or TrueScript code; with semicolons or without.
-Converts apps between JS and TS.
-- Regenerates you app without losing changes you've made.
-You stay up-to-date with enhancements and fixes.

 ## What the Generator Does